1996 United States Senate election in Alabama

 The 1996 United States Senate election in Alabama was held on November 5, 1996.
 Incumbent Democratic U.S. Senator Howell Heflin decided to retire.
-Republican Jeff Sessions won the open seat, becoming the first of his party to win this seat since Reconstruction and only the second Republican ever to be popularly elected to the U.S. Senate from Alabama.
+Republican Jeff Sessions won the open seat, becoming the first of his party to win this seat since Reconstruction in 1868 and only the second Republican ever to be popularly elected to the U.S. Senate from Alabama.

+The swearing-in or the inauguration of Jeff Sessions marked the first time since 1871 that Republicans simultaneously held both Senate seats.
+This was the first time ever that a Republican won a full term to this Senate seat.

 Background

 In the 1968 presidential election, Alabama supported native son and American Independent Party candidate George Wallace over both Richard Nixon and Hubert Humphrey.
 Wallace was the official Democratic candidate in Alabama, while Humphrey was listed as the "National Democratic".
 In 1976, Democratic candidate Jimmy Carter from Georgia carried the state, the region, and the nation, but Democratic control of the region slipped after that.

 Since 1980, conservative Alabama voters have increasingly voted for Republican candidates at the Federal level, especially in Presidential elections.
 By contrast, Democratic candidates have been elected to many state-level offices and, until 2010, comprised a longstanding majority in the Alabama Legislature.